Edgeworth/memelay/ga/notes.md

 2. Uniform crossover

 ## Mutation strategies
-1. Single replacement - randomly replace a single bit
+1. Single replacement - randomly replace a single gene
+ - Uniform mutation, non-uniform mutation
 2. Random resetting (not implemented) - randomly reset a state
-3. Swap mutation (not implemented) - randomly swap two bits
+3. Swap mutation (not implemented) - randomly swap two genes
 4. Scramble mutation (not implemented) - scramble a substring
 5. Inversion mutation (not implemented) - invert a substring
+6. Creep mutation (not implemented) - add a value to gene; small creep, large creep
+7. Self-adaptive mutation (not implemented)
+ - Learn a mutation rate (or strategy?) in parallel

 ## Diversity
 Adaptive mutation rate based on diversity => this is thought to be bad

 ## Niching
+1. No niching
+2. Shared fitness with species target

 See https://arxiv.org/pdf/1508.05342.pdf

 Island model GAs - migration between